 Baddha Padmasana Benefits

-Bound Lotus Posture stretches and tones the muscles of shoulders, arms, back, and thighs.
+Bound Lotus Posture stretches and tones the muscles of the shoulders, arms, back, and thighs.
 Hence it alleviates the pain in those areas.

 Increases the flexibility and mobility